Updated: Nov 2017 – Added new Leica lenses and terminology to the list.

 Leica ‘Tilt/Shift’ (Canon Tilt-Shift, Nikon Perspective Control) lenses allow the shooters to alter the angle between the focal plane and the camera sensor.
 This adjustment allows compensation for the Keystone effect, which causes parallel lines in an image to converge if the camera is not perfectly level.
 Tilt/Shift lenses can also be used to increase depth of field at wide apertures, and are extremely popular with landscape and architectural photographers.
 Leica Tilt/Shift lenses are identifiable by the acronym ‘TS’ in the lens model name for example the Leica 120mm f/5.6 TS-APO-ELMAR-S ASPH lens, currently the only Leica Tilt/Shift.

 A Leica CS lens is a lens that contains a ‘Central Shutter’ built into the lens barrel.
-Using a central shutter allows flash-sync at higher speeds than a traditional focal plane shutter and also produces less vibration.
+Using a central shutter, also known as a leaf shutter, allows flash-sync at higher speeds than a traditional focal plane shutter and also produces less vibration.
 These qualities are a result of the central shutter mechanism, which uses an aperture style blade arrangement, weighing much less than a focal plane shutter mechanism.
 Leica CS lenses are only available for the ‘S’ medium format system and have the acronym ‘CS’ at the end of the model name, for example the Leica APO-TELE-ELMAR-S 180mm f/3.5 CS Lens.

 The M-mount is Leica’s longest serving camera mounting system; Introduced in 1953 on the Leica M3 rangefinder, M-lenses are specifically designed to be used on Leica’s range of film and digital rangefinder cameras.
 The ‘M’ stands for “Meßsucher” which is the German word for rangefinder.
 The M-mount is a bayonet style mount, all Leica M-mount lenses are manual focus only and resolve a 35mm image circle.
 In 2006 Leica introduced the Leica M8, the company’s first Digital M camera and has since released a number of ‘Digital M’ lenses; These are classic M-mount lenses reworked and optimized for use on digital rangefinder cameras.